appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-mongodb-redis.md

 # External MongoDB and Redis

 Appsmith runs embedded instances of MongoDB and Redis.
 It uses MongoDB and Redis for data storage and session management.
 You can also switch to external instances.
-Using external instances makes the Appsmith container stateless, enabling better performance and scalability.
+Using external instances enable better performance and scalability.
 Follow the steps on this page to set up external MongoDB and Redis for Appsmith.

 :::caution Attention
 To use external MongoDB with Appsmith v1.9.0 onwards, you need MongoDB version 5 or higher.
 Follow the steps in the MongoDB official documentation to [Upgrade a Replica Set to 5.0](https://www.mongodb.com/docs/manual/release-notes/5.0-upgrade-replica-set/)